-- We plan to use the aft stbd hydrowinch for our operations, like in 2012 & 2013.
+• We plan to use the aft stbd hydrowinch for our operations, like in 2012 & 2013.
 During the mobilization for previous cruise we encountered several problems with the CTD winch slip rings and wiring.
-We would like to be sure that the ship's ET and survey tech have done the following: - a. fully tested the system, similar to the testing done in both years, - b. verified that all of the CTD cable conductors are in good shape, - c. verified that slip rings are performing normally with no signal loss - d. that Megger testing of all the conductors is above several gig ohms.
+We would like to be sure that the ship's ET and survey tech have done the following:

+a. fully tested the system, similar to the testing done in both years, b. verified that all of the CTD cable conductors are in good shape,

+- c. verified that slip rings are performing normally with no signal loss - d. that Megger testing of all the conductors is above several gig ohms.

-The test protocols were provided to ET Henry Jenkins last year.
+The test protocols were provided to ET Henry Jenkins in 2013.
 Did he pass on that information to his replacement?
 Please let us know.
-A Megger test and inspection of the winch and cable should be done by late July, please provide the results to the WHOI TowCam team (Dan Fornari, email: dfornari@whoi.edu).
-We understand that the CTD cable may be a new one so it would be important to establish its characteristics.
+A Megger test and inspection of the winch and cable should be done by early July, please provide the results to the WHOI TowCam team (Dan Fornari, email: dfornari@whoi.edu).